FridaWikell/frisa-booking/README.md

 ### User Goals

-One of the user goals is to be able to book wanted workshops sessions.
-The user should also have a smooth experience with full CRUD accessibility to their bookings.
+One of the user goals is to be able to book wanted workshop sessions.
+The user should also have a smooth experience with full CRUD (Create, Read, Update and Delete) accessibility to their bookings.
 The goal is also to view already created projects and to inspire the user.

 ### Site Owner Goals